Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Methodology

 \subsection{Search Strategy}

 \textbf{Search Sources:} The primary sources of literature include peer-reviewed publications from leading journals in bioinformatics, computational biology, and AI.
 Specifically, ScienceDirect , Oxford Academic , NeurIPS , SpringerNature , BMC , arXiv, and Google Scholar were utilized.
-These databases were selected based on their relevance, credibility, and broad indexing of GenAI research applied to bioinformatics.
-The focus has been on works published between 2021 and 2025 to ensure recent coverage of the rapidly evolving field of generative models in bioinformatics.
-Focusing on recent years ensures that the review captures the most relevant and state-of-the-art (SOTA) developments in the field.
+These databases were selected based on their relevance, credibility, and broad indexing of GenAI research applied to bioinformatics. \x{The literature search and study were conducted between May 13, 2025 and November 20, 2025 to ensure recent coverage of the rapidly evolving field of generative models in bioinformatics.
+A final update search was performed on June 11, 2026 to capture newly published studies.} Focusing on recent years ensures that the review captures the most relevant and state-of-the-art (SOTA) developments in the field.

 \textbf{Search Terms:} A targeted list of search terms has been developed to capture the intersection of GenAI and bioinformatics.
 These include:

 \begin{itemize} \item GenAI in bioinformatics \item Large language models in bioinformatics \item Protein language models \item Generative deep-learning methods in bioinformatics \item Transformer models in genomics \item Synthetic biology with GenAI \item Multi-omics generative framework \item Language models fine-tuned on bioinformatics data \item LLM in protein design and function prediction \end{itemize}